McGill-DMaS/Kam1n0-Community/documentation/ida-pro-plugin/ida-pro-plugin.md

 ![image](images/search.png)

 An embedded chromium browser will pop up and show the progress of searching and it will be redirected to the result page after it completes.
 Similar to Kam1n0 Web UI, for each retrieved function, you can see the similarity, flow graph comparison, full text alignment, clone group alignment by clicking the corresponding icon.
-You can also see the clone graph by clicking the it from the right side.
+You can also see the clone graph by clicking it from the right side.
 It has the same set of UI as Kam1n0 Web interface except we have an additional flow graph linking function here.

 ![image](images/search_result.png)